React (Onyx song): Background

 50 Cent mentioned Jam Master Jay as the man who put him on a song, during his book From Pieces to Weight: Once Upon a Time in Southside, Queens:

 "...Jam Master Jay got me on a song called "React".
 At the time we did a song, no one expected it to be a single.
 They just put me on the song as a favor to Jay because I was the new nigga in his camp.

 Music video

-"React" was the first music video directed by Director X; and it premiered on "Rap City" aired on BET on June 13, 1998.
+"React" was the first music video directed by Canadian filmmaker Director X; and it premiered on "Rap City" aired on BET on June 13, 1998.
 The video concept called for rappers to be hockey players.
 50 Cent spoke on his appearance in the video "React" when asked about the last time he went ice-skating."...It actually was the Onyx video.
 I had to learn for the video.
 I didn't know why.
 I was like 'What the—?'
 I asked them to put me in the box.
 Like an actual [penalty box]".

 The video can be found on the 2008's DVD Onyx: 15 Years Of Videos, History And Violence.